 Princess Louise and the regiment were in Holland at the end of the war.
 When it came time for the men to come home, they couldn’t bring her back on the troopship.* They left her with the British Army Veterinary Corps, asking them to get her on a ship as soon as possible.

 She arrived in New York a few months later.
-From there, she went by train to Saint John where she was given the keys to the city.
+From there, she travelled by train to Saint John where she was given the keys to the city.
 She then traveled in style to Camp Sussex in the town of Sussex and served there for 27 years as Regimental Mascot.
 Her duties included representing the regiment in Remembrance Day services and most civic events in Sussex.
 She greeted officials and was a favourite in parades around the province.
 H. Thad Stevens was her first handler and Sgt.
 Gordon Bickerton took over care of her and her daughter.

 *US WWII veteran Bill Wynne, in his book Yorkie Doodle Dandy, tells how he successfully smuggled Smoky, his Yorkshire Terrier, back.
 He laments, however, that others were not so lucky with their adopted dogs, monkeys and other pets.
 But he doesn’t mention any serviceman trying to sneak a horse on board!